Homesteading Family Logo

 For example, the baked oatmeal recipe calls for basic pantry staples, then throughout the year, we’ll add canned peaches, fresh strawberries, frozen blueberries, freeze-dried raspberries, or even dried coconut flakes and nuts mixed in for different flavors.

-Having quick grab-and-go breakfast items like a healthy instant breakfast mix or homemade yogurt and fresh fruit is also a great idea for those who need a quicker option!
-These can be assembled in a jar the night before so they’re ready to eat the next morning.
+Having quick grab-and-go breakfast items like a healthy instant breakfast mix or homemade yogurt and fresh fruit is also a great idea for those who need a quicker option.
+These can be assembled in a jar the night before so they’re ready to eat quickly the next morning.

 Get creative and do what works best for your family.